 Also, remember to be respectful to all people who are connected to your cause.
 Try to avoid personal attacks, even when you disagree with something.
 This will show that you can remain professional in spite of the circumstances.

 Step 2.
-Explaining your Motivation and Connection to the Cause
+Explaining Your Motivation and Connection to the Cause

 The second step in this process is to create a connection between you, your cause, and your readers.
 It’s always a good idea to present your personal connection to the issue and why you are passionate about it.
 For example, sharing your personal story is a powerful way to establish a relationship with the audience.
 They always like to know the face behind a letter!